 His best play was off the court.
 Right after being drafted, Bosh got involved in the Toronto community by creating a charity for kids.
 The Chris Bosh Foundation encourages children to pursue academic excellence.
 It offers after-school tutoring along with a book club.
 This is rare.
 Most NBA players would rather do three-to-five years hard time with the New Orleans Hornets or Atlanta Hawks than establish roots up in Canada.

 However, Bosh has personal reasons for giving back and helping out children.
 “This is what I do.
 I’m a product of the system.
 So, I just roll with it.
 I believe firmly in helping kids because I know at one point in time somebody helped me.
 So I just go with that.
 I went to all the free summer camps, basketball camps.
 That just motivates me to help other kids.”

 His second season in Toronto has been challenging.
 Alvin Williams’ knee injury prevented him from playing a single game.
 Rafer Alston couldn’t control his temper or shot selection.
 New GM Rob Babcock and rookie coach Sam Mitchell seemed out of sync.
 And then there’s the Carter saga.
 For 20 games, the guard pulled in “max” paychecks, while giving the Raptors less than “max” effort.
 The club eventually pawned “VC” off to the Nets for a package of players and draft picks.
 Bottom line: no post season for the Raptors.

-Once again, Bosh was a positive.
-After the Carter trade, he recorded nine straight double doubles and looked like an All-Star at the “4” spot.
-In March, the twenty year old talked to reporters about their losses.
+Once again, Bosh was positive.
+After the Carter trade, he recorded nine straight double-doubles and looked like an All-Star at the “4” spot.
+In March, the twenty-year-old talked to reporters about their losses.
 “I have nothing to be ashamed about with my game or the organization,” he says.